fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 - Server-side key generation
 - CSR attributes

 While the first three features are mandatory-to-implement in this FSIM, the latter two (server-side key generation and CSR attributes) are optional.
+This separation into mandatory and optional features aligns with the EST-coaps specification [RFC9148].

 FSIM's communicate over a reliable channel that experiences communication security with confidentiality, integrity and replay protection.
 Certificate enrollment messages benefit from the security protection offered by the underlying channel but may require additional protection, depending on the use case.